-The SRS was constructed by leaving in place a low-profile dyke composed of the former South Dam toe material.
-The SRS dyke is approximately 80 m in length and has a crest width of 4 m at an approximate elevation of 1,087.7 m.
+The dike is approximately 80 m in length and has a crest width of 4 m at an approximate elevation of 1,087.7 m.
 The upstream face of the SRS was graded to 2H:1V and the downstream face was graded to 2.5H:1V.
-While the SRS is only 5 m high, for this report it is also considered a mining dam as it is a barrier constructed for the retention of ponded water (CDA 2014).
-The depth of water behind the structure is about 1 m.
+While the SRS is only about 7 m high, for this report it is also considered a mining dam as it is a barrier constructed for the retention of ponded water (CDA 2014).
+The depth of water behind the structure is a maximum of about 1.7 m.

-An emergency spillway was constructed through the SRS dyke to accommodate the 1 in 1000 year Inflow Design Flood (IDF) event (5.4m3/s) and to convey runoff from the upstream catchment to the South Drainage Channel.
+An emergency spillway was constructed through the dike to accommodate the 1 in 1000-year Inflow Design Flood (IDF) event (5.4m3/s) and to convey runoff from the upstream catchment to the South Drainage Channel.
 The as-built spillway and drainage channel geometries are presented in Figures 5 and 6.
 The spillway channel invert elevation is 1,085.7 m and has a length of 33.3 m.